 What is a CARF Survey?

 As a step toward accreditation, a provider invites CARF to send a team of surveyors to visit its site and evaluate its services for quality.
 The surveyors consult with leadership and staff members, and interview people who use the provider's services.
-Based on the surveyors' review, the provider may be awarded accreditation for a term of one or three years, or for CARF-CCAC accreditation, a term of up to five years.
+Based on the surveyors' review, the provider may be awarded accreditation for a term of one or three years.
 In some cases, the provider may need to improve its services before it can become accredited.

 What Distinguishes our Accreditation Survey?

-We believe that accreditation is a partnership with the service provider.
+CARF believes that accreditation is a partnership with the service provider.
 The survey is consultative rather than inspective.
 The survey team recommends improvements to services.
-We allow you to seek accreditation with the program standards that match your needs -- including the option to blend from different standards manuals to accurately reflect your agency's multi-faceted services.
+CARF allows you to seek accreditation with the program standards that match our needs - including the option to blend from different standards manuals to accurately reflect your agency's multi-faceted services.

 What distinguishes an accredited organization?
 Organizations that have achieved accreditation demonstrate: